Timothy C. Hain, MD Page last modified: March 5, 2014

 We have encountered a few patients who had hyperacusis after loud noise, respond very well to a PE tube.
 We think that this is more likely than not due to treatment of an oval window fistula in these patients.

-While seemingly logical, we do not know of any attempts to treatment of hyperacusis via purposeful reduction of hearing via ototoxic medication or surgery to disrupt the ossicular chain.
-This method of treatment would necessarily sacrifice some hearing.
+There has been a single report of treatment of hyperacusis via purposeful reduction of hearing via surgery to disrupt the ossicular chain (so-called "disarticulation").
+This method of treatment would necessarily sacrifice some hearing, but is potentially reversible.

 As of 2005, there were about 45 papers on PUBMED with hyperacusis in their title.
 The most relevant of this group plus a few newer ones are listed below.
 This is a relatively small amount of research effort.